oats-ts/docs/src/md/SdkTypes.md

 ## Response types

 Response types aim to encapsulate the responses defined in your source OpenAPI document without ambiguity.
+Response types can have the following fields (depending how your OpenAPI document defines responses):

+- The `statusCode`
+- The response `body` (along with its `mimeType`)
+- The response `headers`

 As an example, let's look at the response type used for the `getBooks` operation, called `GetBooksResponse`:

 ```typescript
 import { GetBooks200ResponseHeaderParameters } from '../parameters/GetBooks200ResponseHeaderParameters'